NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 4. The file should appear on your Desktop.
 Click to open!

+**Note**: When working with bigger files, you will likely want to use the `rsync` command, which has many advantages, such as restarting the transfer if your connection drops.
+There are some good [BSPC training materials](https://nichd-bspc.github.io/training/rsync.html) about this.

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

 -   *The materials used in this lesson was derived from work that is Copyright © Data Carpentry (<http://datacarpentry.org/>).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*